 In addition to its comprehensive BrightLights Education Initiatives and wide array of performances and productions, Richmond CenterStage hosts a range of resident arts companies and other performing arts groups in a collaborative environment and oversees a range of distinctive venues: Altria Theater at Monroe Park and the Dominion Arts Center which houses Carpenter Theatre and Dorothy Pauley Square—home to Rhythm Hall, Showcase Gallery, the Libby S. Gottwald Playhouse and the Genworth BrightLights Education Center.

 Since opening in 2009 the organization has reached more than 1,000,000 people through performances and transformed more than 31,000 students, teachers and families through the BrightLights Education Initiatives.

 The cornerstone of the Dominion Arts Center is the fully renovated, historic Carpenter Theatre.
 This grand theater has nearly 1,800 comfortable, spacious seats, state-of-the-art acoustics and brilliant lighting, including new fiber optics that enhance the ceiling’s sparkling stars.
 As the Carpenter Theatre celebrates 84 years of bringing entertainment to Richmond, Richmond CenterStage is excited that the space has been restored for new audiences to enjoy.

 Added on to the Carpenter Theatre is Dorothy Pauley Square.
 On the first floor, multi-purpose venue Rhythm Hall features local performing artists and an array of activities, concerts and community gatherings.
 Attached to Rhythm Hall is Showcase Gallery, a visual arts space where audiences can gather before or after a show.
-Just upstairs is Gottwald Playhouse, a 200-seat theater that provides an intimate venue for local performers and audiences to experience the arts.
+Just upstairs is Libby S. Gottwald Playhouse, a 200-seat theater that provides an intimate venue for local performers and audiences to experience the arts.